redeclipse/discord-rpc/README.md

 ## Foreword

-This library has been forked from the original repository due to the fact it was deprecated in favor of Discord's GameSDK.
-[Learn more here](https://discordapp.com/developers/docs/game-sdk/sdk-starter-guide) - which is not open source.
+This repository has been forked from the original due to the fact it was deprecated in favor of [Discord's GameSDK](https://discordapp.com/developers/docs/game-sdk/sdk-starter-guide) - which is not open source.

----

 This is a library for interfacing your game with a locally running Discord desktop client.
 It's known to work on Windows, macOS, and Linux.
 You can use the lib directly if you like, or use it as a guide to writing your own if it doesn't suit your game as is.
 PRs/feedback welcome if you have an improvement everyone might want, or can describe how this doesn't meet your needs.

 Included here are some quick demos that implement the very minimal subset to show current status, and have callbacks for where a more complete game would do more things (joining, spectating, etc).

 ## Documentation

-The most up to date documentation for Rich Presence can always be found on our [developer site](https://discordapp.com/developers/docs/rich-presence/how-to)!
-If you're interested in rolling your own native implementation of Rich Presence via IPC sockets instead of using our SDK—hey, you've got free time, right?—check out the ["Hard Mode" documentation](https://github.com/discordapp/discord-rpc/blob/master/documentation/hard-mode.md).
+The most up to date documentation for Rich Presence can always be found on Discord's [developer site](https://discordapp.com/developers/docs/rich-presence/how-to)!
+If you're interested in rolling your own native implementation of Rich Presence via IPC sockets instead of using Discord's SDK—hey, you've got free time, right?
+Check out the ["Hard Mode" documentation](https://github.com/discordapp/discord-rpc/blob/master/documentation/hard-mode.md).

 ## Basic Usage

-Zeroith, you should be set up to build things because you are a game developer, right?

 First, head on over to the [Discord developers site](https://discordapp.com/developers/applications/me) and make yourself an app.
 Keep track of `Client ID` -- you'll need it here to pass to the init function.